You are here

 Here are the UNIQUE FACTORS that make large and rare gems far outpace similar gems under 20 carats.

-• RARITY: You will find thousands and millions of similar gems at 10 carats or less.
+- RARITY or SCARCITY: You will find thousands and millions on the market at 20 carats or less.
 You will find thousands of similar gems under 20 carats.
-You will rarely find a gem over 40-50 carats.
-They may number fewer than ten in the world (depending on quality), and the RARITY of anything drives the price up as an exponential (not multiplier) factor.
+But you will rarely find a gem over 40, 50, 75, or 100 carats.
+A limited supply of anything will seriously affect its price (depending on quality), and the RARITY of anything drives the price up as an exponential factor.

 These thee "Exponential Price Accelerator" is never a fixed calculation.
 An appraiser must leave the price guides and consider that special gems should be valued many times more than a 10 carat gem of similar quality.

 The history of this one-of-a-kind gem enhances its value as this gem was held for hundreds of years as a treasured family treasure in the country of India.
 Passed from generation, this revered gem seemed to possess power and blessing, and has a colorful history of ownership.
-This gem has been valued at $50,000 to $75,000.
+This gem has been valued at over $10 million.
 This gem is rare because of size, rarity, and history.
 It was a pleasure to actually hold this gem in my hand knowing its amazing journey through history.
+Do not discount the value of the history of a gem as this is always as big factor in pricing.

 Store Value / Portfolio Building